DataDog/documentation/content/en/real_user_monitoring/session_replay/heatmaps.md

 ## Next steps

-After understanding analytics, the next step is to understand the action in the context of other data outside of heatmaps.
-This might mean pivoting to the [Analytics explorer][4].
-You can also watch associated [session replays][1] to visually see a user performing the action in the context of their overall session.
+After analyzing heatmaps, the next step is to understand the user action by exploring related data.
+Pivot to the [Analytics explorer][4] or watch associated [session replays][1] to visually see user actions in the context of their overall session.

 ## Troubleshooting

 ### I am looking at a heatmap for a given view, but it's showing me an unexpected page.

-Heatmaps are based on Product Analytics view names.
-Depending on how your Product Analytics application is configured, many pages can start being grouped under the same view name, or you can start having specific view names.
+Heatmaps are based on RUM view names.
+Depending on how your RUM application is configured, many pages can start being grouped under the same view name, or you can start having specific view names.

 ### The view that I selected is not showing the initial content.